 The first MacDOM is the result of the work of several people willing to share their time and talent with the rest of us.
-William Busch and downloaded Carter programs CompuServe and John helped copy disks.
-Howe wrote and/or contributed several MS-BASIC programs and MacArt pictures, Stephen Bibus contributed MacArt pictures and helped make copies of this disk.
+William Busch and John Carter downloaded programs from CompuServe and John helped copy disks.
+Paul Howe wrote and/or contributed several MS-BASIC programs and MacArt pictures, Stephen Bibus contributed MacArt pictures and helped make copies of this disk.
 Hopefully this list will continue to expand and include your name in the future.

 MacDOM #2 is described elsewhere in this newsletter.
-I need material for MacDOMs.
+I need material for future MacDOMs.
 Submit your programs, your artwork, your goodies, anything you feel is of general interest to fellow Mac'ers.
 Submissions should be given to the MacDOM Editor.